simphony/docs/docs/developers/wrappers.md

 <figcaption style="display: table-caption; caption-side: bottom; text-align:center">

-_Flowchart showing the actions a user can perform and how they translate to calls to the methods of the wrapper object, that the wrapper developer must implement._
+_Flowchart showing the catalogue of possible user actions and how they translate to calls to the methods of the wrapper class, that the wrapper developer must implement._

 </figcaption>

 </figure>

+The `Wrapper` object is spawned when the user opens the session.
+The `open` and `populate` methods are then subsequently called in order to gain access to the resources needed by the software and pre-populate the session with ontology individuals if necessary.
+After that, the session is ready to be used.
+The user may then access or modify the assertional knowledge (triggering the optional, low-level RDF manipulation methods), access files associated to ontology individuals belonging to the _File_ class (triggering the `load` method), add or change files, commit the changes or request the software to compute new results.
+When the user is done, the session is closed.

 ## API Specification